allamaprabhuani/akantu2/joss/paper.md

 The finite-element method is now ubiquitous in virtually all areas of solid mechanics.
-With meticulous care on code architecture and performance, we show with our finite-element library Akantu that it can handle the requirements mentioned above for state-of-the-art research in mechanics of materials.
+With meticulous care on code architecture and performance, we show that our finite-element library Akantu  can handle the requirements mentioned above for state-of-the-art research in mechanics of materials.
 Akantu is designed from the ground up for high-performance, highly distributed computations, while retaining the necessary flexibility to handle: